axios/axios/README.md

 cancel();
 ```

+> **Note**
-> **Note:** you can cancel several requests with the same cancel token/abort controller.
+> You can cancel several requests with the same cancel token/abort controller.
 > If a cancellation token is already cancelled at the moment of starting an Axios request, then the request is cancelled immediately, without any attempts to make a real request.
+>
 > During the transition period, you can use both cancellation APIs, even for the same request:

 ## Using `application/x-www-form-urlencoded` format

 ### URLSearchParams

 By default, axios serializes JavaScript objects to `JSON`.
-To send data in the [`application/x-www-form-urlencoded` format](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) instead, you can use the [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) API, which is [supported](http://www.caniuse.com/#feat=urlsearchparams) in the vast majority of browsers,and [Node](https://nodejs.org/api/url.html#url_class_urlsearchparams) starting with v10 (released in 2018).
+To send data in the [`application/x-www-form-urlencoded` format](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) instead, you can use the [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) API, which is [supported](http://www.caniuse.com/#feat=urlsearchparams) in the vast majority of browsers, and [Node](https://nodejs.org/api/url.html#url_class_urlsearchparams) starting with v10 (released in 2018).

 ```js
 const params = new URLSearchParams({ foo: 'bar' });